 Gloria Truly ESTRELITA – Historian, Centre Asie du Sud-Est/CASE (EHESS-CNRS, Paris).

 Gloria Truly Estrelita earned her master’s degree in Criminology from Universitas Indonesia, Jakarta.
 She also holds an LLM from Kyushu University, Japan, and a Master 2 in Asie Méridionale et Orientale (AMO) from École des Hautes Études en Sciences Sociales (EHESS), Paris.
 Before coming to France in 2013, she worked at the Centre for Criminological Studies in Indonesia (Pusat Kajian Kriminologi) and taught Criminology at Universitas Indonesia as a guest lecturer.
+She was also an associate researcher at the Research Institute on Contemporary Southeast Asia/IRASEC (2019-2021).
 Currently, she is a PhD student at the EHESS Paris.
 She is interested in religion in prison, in particular in the Indonesian carceral system.
-Together with Gabriel Facal, she contributed to the 2020 edition of Research Institute on Contemporary Southeast Asia (IRASEC)’s annual report.
+Together with Gabriel Facal, she contributed to the 2020 edition of IRASEC‘s annual report.

 Sarah Anaïs Andrieu earned her PhD in Social Anthropology and Ethnology at EHESS, Paris.
 She works since 2005, about cultural and heritage politics, particularly regarding “traditional” practices in Indonesia.
 Living in Bandung since 2006, she has been working about Sundanese wayang golek puppet theatre considering its identity, mystical, heritage and political dimensions, ranging from local observation to the apprehension of international policies (2005-2018).
 She has also been studying the practice of female circumcision in West Java (2014-2015) and powerful objects (pusaka) (2018-2019).
 Her current topics still cover heritage and memory processes as linked to cultural practices.
 In 2020, she starts new research about (a)-religious alternative groups (New Age and atheism) in Indonesia.